BenjaminOddou/alfred-folderify/README.md

 ## 🧙‍♂️ Invoke the workflow

-There is 2 flows in this workflow :
+There are 2 flows in this workflow :

 1. The first one allows you to assign an generated icon to one or multiple folder(s).
 It can be triggered by writing `foldicon` keyword.
 2. The second allows you to generate `mask.icns` and `mask.iconset` files from one or multiple mask(s).
 You can invoke this flow with the `imgicon` keyword.